ExpediaGroup/graphql-kotlin/docs/writing-schemas/scalars.md

 ## ID

 GraphQL supports a the scalar type ID, a unique identifier that is not intended to be human readable.
 ID's are serialized as a String.
-To mark given field as an ID field you can use the wrapper class `com.expediagroup.graphql.types.ID`
+In order to expose a GraphQL `ID` field you have use `com.expediagroup.graphql.types.ID` class that wraps underlying String value.

 > NOTE: `graphql-java` supports additional types (`String`, `Int`, `Long`, or `UUID`) but [due to serialization issues](https://github.com/ExpediaGroup/graphql-kotlin/issues/317) we can only directly support Strings.
 You can still use a type like UUID internally just as long as you convert or parse the value yourself and handle the errors.